afch/NixeTubesShieldNCS314/Firmware/Source code/Hardware Version 3.x (HW3.x)/NixieClockShield_NCS314_NTP/README.md

 # NTP Mod for the NCS314 3.x NixieClock shield from GRA&AFCH and Arduino Mega 2560 WiFi ESP8266

+For this mod you need an Arduino Mega 2560 WiFi ESP8266 [like this one](https://s.click.aliexpress.com/e/_DFAquy5) (be sure that you pick the MEGA WiFi version!).

-ESP8266 taken without changes (except renaming wrong `ESP8622` into `ESP8266` from [this repository](https://github.com/buildxyz-git/nixiclock_ncs314).
+The ESP8266 code was taken without any changes (except renaming wrong `ESP8622` into `ESP8266` from [this repository](https://github.com/buildxyz-git/nixiclock_ncs314).

-Project was modified, tested and flashed with `Arduino 1.8.19 for Windows`.
+The project was modified, tested and flashed with `Arduino 1.8.19 for Windows`.

 ## Flash ESP8266